Jonathan Crompton: Toronto Argonauts

 On August 18, 2019, Crompton joined the Toronto Argonauts (CFL) as an offensive coach to assist offensive coordinator Jacques Chapdelaine.
 He spent the remainder of the 2019 season with the Argonauts, but was not retained following a head coaching change for 2020.

 Bishop's Gaiters

 On January 18, 2022, it was announced that Crompton had joined the Bishop's Gaiters as the team's offensive coordinator and quarterbacks coach.
+On March 9, 2022, it was announced that Crompton would no longer serve as offensive coordinator at Bishop's.

+Tuscola Mountaineers

+On March 27, 2023, it was announced that Crompton had been named head football coach of his alma mater Tuscola High School in Waynesville, North Carolina.